 - Speaking of taxes, all rooms are subject to a 5% lodging tax and a 6.625% tax.
 To quote the Beatles, "Should five percent appear too small, be thankful they don't take it all."

-- Please return your beach tags when you checkout.
+- Summertime guests, please return your beach tags when you checkout.
 If you want to keep them, that’s cool too.
-I’ll charge $25 to your room per beach tag.
+I’ll charge $35 to your room per beach tag.
+Sure, City Hall charges $25, but I'm charging you $10 for the 25 minutes' sleep you just cost me.
+Win win.

 - When booking, keep maximum occupancy rules in mind: two people max for rooms with a single bed (Queen or King) and four people max for rooms with multiple beds.
-Got babies?
-We’ve got pack-and-play and cribs available upon request, subject to availability.
 Got more than four people?
 Maybe splurge for that second room.

 Someone said I couldn't work the word new-fangled into these terms and conditions.
 Challenged accepted and completed.